 • Recipient of the YMCA Peace Medal for his non-political community work

-• Co-Founder of numerous community projects including the Brantford Community Garden Project, The Brant/Brantford Roundtable on Poverty and The Brantford Youth Leadership Conference
+• Co-Founder of numerous community projects including community gardens, The Brant/Brantford Roundtable on Poverty and The Brant/Brantford Youth Leadership Conference

 • Inaugural Vice-Chair and Co-Founder of the Brant United Way’s GenNext Committee

-• Named the “Everyday Political Citizen” for Brantford-Brant by Samara Canada
+• Named the “Everyday Political Citizen” for the Brantford-Brant region by Samara Canada

 • Award-winning co-host of Advocate Television, also a regular panelist on Political Roundtable and other television programs.

-• Former member of several boards including Arts After School Kids, The Brant Elder Abuse Committee, The Grand River Council on Aging, Paris/Brant Kiwanis Club, Brantford-Brant Chamber of Commerce Young Business Networking Committee and many others.
+• Previous member of several boards and service clubs including Arts After School Kids, The Brant Elder Abuse Committee, The Grand River Council on Aging, Paris/Brant Kiwanis Club, Sunrise Rotary Club, Brantford-Brant Chamber of Commerce Young Business Networking Committee, The Bridge Brant, Rosewood House, 100 Men Who Give a Damn – Brantford-Brant, and many others

-• Was a member of the steering committee of the City of Brantford and County of Brant’s Housing Stability Plan.
+• Was a member of the steering committee of the County of Brant/City of Brantford Joint Housing Stability Plan

 • Former National Director of Canada Without Poverty